 When it comes to the ‘activation cycle’ just remember:

 - Remove the magnetic stirrer when you’re decarboxylating your cannabis and replace it when you’re ready for the infusion cycle.

 - When you need to ‘activate’ a full ounce within the Power Pod, you’ll need to run that cycle twice, stirring the cannabis thoroughly between each decarb cycle.

 Once you’re ready to add your carrier oil, the minimum oil to safely run the LĒVO C will be 2 cups.
-The maximum amount of oil is 4.25 cups, or 1 liter.
+The maximum amount of oil is around 6 cups.

 Note: This is where their helpful time and temperature infusion calculator shines because you can choose the time and temp that’s best for your ingredients and carrier oil.